rmeloamaro/docs/docs/manual/plugins/kubernetes-plugins-overview.md

 ![](/assets/img/kubernetes-icon.png)

-Runbook Automation integrates with Kubernetes through a variety of plugins listed below.
+Runbook Automation integrates with Kubernetes through a variety of plugins.
 By integrating Runbook Automation with Kubernetes, users can automate and provide self-service interfaces for operations in their Kubernetes Clusters.
 These integrations allow operations teams to provide self-service mechanisms to users throughout the business, as well as setup event-driven automation for workflows with Kubernetes.

 <details><summary> <font size="5">Kubernetes Plugins</font>
 </summary>

+**Available in Rundeck Open Source**

 |Plugin Name| Plugin Type| Description|
 |:---------------------------------------------------------|:---------------------------------------------------------:|:---------------------------------------------------------|